 John found himself saying, ‘If he has not told us, we need not know.’

 John dropped his voice to a whisper.
 He spoke quickly.
 ‘Pipa is coming,’ and then, urgently, ‘but later, tomorrow, or the day after, I want you to tell me all you know about the Gods, and not just Amun and Amunet.’

 He looked up and smiled at Pipa.
 Paying compliments to women obviously worked.
 Pipa had a mug of ale in her hand and was now fiercely determined to be friendly.

 ‘I noticed you slip away.
 You did not take my advice!
 Now, did you see anything up there?’ she asked.

 They both slowly shook their heads before Piers replied.
 ‘Except one of the most beautiful views I have ever seen.’

-Pipa struggled to turn her head to acknowledge Pier’s comment, she was so intent on John.
-‘Never mind,’ she said dismissively.
-‘I have some real news for you.
+‘Really.’
+Pipa said dismissively.
+She took a deep breath ‘I have some real news for you.
 One of the guests at the chateau this evening is Joan, Fair Maid of Kent.
 The Countess of Kent.
 Several people recognised her when she arrived.
 She brought with her chests full of clothes.’

 John dismissed this as female tittle-tattle.

 ‘Apparently, her hair has been prepared in the most fantastic way.
 She has long, long curls all over her head and as she moves they bounce around.
 It creates the illusion that she has snakes instead of hair.’